What Is Wood Veneer?

-Veneer is a thin sheet of wood that's been sliced, peeled or sawn from a piece of lumber.
-Because the sheets are so thin, veneers make the most of some of the most exotic and beautiful wood in the world.
-Highly figured veneers can turn simple woodworking projects into works of art and breathe new life into your cabinetry or furniture.
+The term “veneer” refers to a thin sheet of wood that's been sliced, peeled, or sawn from a piece of lumber from some of the most exotic and beautiful woods in the world.
+Highly figured wood veneer can turn simple woodworking projects into works of art or breathe new life into your cabinets or furniture.
 We offer a large selection of wood veneers at Rockler, as well as the tools and accessories you'll need to complete your project.

-Sequencing: When sheets of veneer are cut from the log in succession and kept together in order.
-Allows sheets to be arranged to create stunning symmetrical patterns.
+- Sequencing - Sequencing describes sheets of veneer cut from a log in succession and kept together in order.
+This allows the craftsperson to arrange the sheets to create stunning symmetrical patterns.

-Faces: Typically, one side of the veneer will be smoother than the other.
-Whenever possible, glue with the the rougher side down.
+- Faces - Typically, one side of the wood veneer appears smoother than the other.
+Whenever possible, glue with the rougher side down.

-Backer veneer: On panels, you'll need to apply veneer to both sides to balance the stress caused by seasonal wood expansion and contraction; otherwise, your panel will warp.
-The backer veneer can be a less expensive species if won't be visible.
+- Backer veneer - On panels, you'll need to apply veneer to both sides to balance the stress caused by seasonal wood expansion and contraction; otherwise, your panel will warp.
+The backer veneer can be a less expensive species if it won't be visible.

-Glue: Regular yellow wood glue works well, but hide glue also could be used.
+- Glue - Regular yellow wood glue works well, but hide glue works well, too.
 Some veneers come with a peel-and-stick adhesive backing already applied.
-When gluing sheets of veneer next to each other for a large panel, use special veneer tape to keep the edges together.
+When gluing sheets of wood veneer next to each other for a large panel, use special veneer tape to keep the edges together.

-Smoothing: Use a roller or a veneer smoothing blade to make sure you have tight adhesion between the veneer and the substrate.
+- Smoothing - A veneering tool like a roller or a veneer smoothing blade can be used from smoothing to make sure you have tight adhesion between the wood veneer and the substrate.